quicwg/base-drafts/draft-ietf-quic-transport.md

 generating the proof using a pseudorandom function that takes a static key and the connection ID chosen by the endpoint (see {{connection-id}}) as input.
-An endpoint could use HMAC {{?RFC2104}} (for example, HMAC(static_key, connection_id)) or HKDF {{?RFC5869}} (for example, using the static key as input keying material, with the connection ID as salt).
+An endpoint could use HMAC {{?RFC2104}} (for example, HMAC(static_key, connection_id)) or the HMAC-based Key Derivation Function (HKDF) {{?RFC5869}}
+(for example, using the static key as input keying material, with the connection ID as salt).
 The output of this function is truncated to 16 bytes to produce the Stateless Reset Token for that connection.

 An endpoint that loses state can use the same method to generate a valid Stateless Reset Token.
 The connection ID comes from the packet that the